kaistmm/seed-pytorch/README.md

 #### 🔧 Troubleshooting
 **Key Mismatch Errors with Your Own Backbone?**
 >
 If you're using your own pretrained model and encounter errors about mismatched keys, it's likely due to a `state_dict` prefix issue (e.g., `module.` or `your_previous_classname.`) from a different training setup.
+>
-Head over to our [**Utilities & Troubleshooting**](#utilities--troubleshooting) guide to resolve this in just a few steps.
+Don't worry, we have an easy fix!
+Head over to our [**Utilities & Troubleshooting**](#-utilities--troubleshooting) guide to resolve this in just a few steps.

 ---